christophervigliotti/christophervigliotti/README.md

 ## Other Stuff

 - 🏛️ I'm currently serving as a Council Member at The City of Brunswick, Maryland https://brunswickmd.gov/
 - 🌱 I’m currently learning Angular!
-Progress and repos for this effort can be found at https://gist.github.com/christophervigliotti/92e5b3b93cbe9d630d8e9d81b7eb6636
+Progress and repos for this effort can be found [here](https://gist.github.com/christophervigliotti/92e5b3b93cbe9d630d8e9d81b7eb6636)
-- 📫 How to reach me: me@chrisvig.com and https://www.linkedin.com/in/christophervigliotti
+- 📫 How to reach me: [me@chrisvig.com](mailto:me@chrisvig.com) and https://www.linkedin.com/in/christophervigliotti
 - ✌️Pronouns: he/him
 - 👂 SoundCloud?
 Yes. https://soundcloud.com/chris_vig